withastro/astro.build/src/content/themes/brightlight.md

 ---

 <p>
-  ✺ <strong>Brightligh UI kit</strong>
-  ━ An clean design that empowers you to efficiently create pages across diverse categories and customize them to your preferences, facilitating the construction of a landing page or website within hours instead of months.
+  ✺ Brightligh UI kit ━ An clean design that empowers you to efficiently create pages across diverse categories and customize them to your preferences, facilitating the construction of a landing page or website within hours instead of months.
 </p>